Azure-Samples/open-liberty-on-aro/guides/howto-deploy-java-liberty-app.md

 # Deploy a Java application with Open Liberty/WebSphere Liberty on an Azure Red Hat OpenShift 4 cluster

-This guide demonstrates how to run your Java, Java EE, [Jakarta EE](https://jakarta.ee/), or [MicroProfile](https://microprofile.io/) application on the Open Liberty/WebSphere Liberty runtime and then deploy the containerized application to an Azure Red Hat OpenShift (ARO) 4 cluster using the Open Liberty Operator.
+This guide demonstrates how to run your Jakarta EE, [Jakarta EE](https://jakarta.ee/), or [MicroProfile](https://microprofile.io/) application on the Open Liberty/WebSphere Liberty runtime and then deploy the containerized application to an Azure Red Hat OpenShift (ARO) 4 cluster using the Open Liberty Operator.
 This article will walk you through preparing a Liberty application, building the application Docker image and running the containerized application on an ARO 4 cluster.
 The foundational elements of technology in this article include the following:

-* [Open Liberty](https://openliberty.io): Open Liberty is an IBM Open Source project that implements the Eclipse MicroProfile specifications and is also Java/Jakarta EE compatible.
+* [Open Liberty](https://openliberty.io): Open Liberty is an IBM Open Source project that implements the Eclipse MicroProfile specifications and is also Jakarta EE compatible.
 Open Liberty is fast to start up with a low memory footprint and supports live reloading for quick iterative development.
-It is simple to add and remove features from the latest versions of MicroProfile and Java/Jakarta EE.
+It is simple to add and remove features from the latest versions of MicroProfile and Jakarta EE.
 Zero migration lets you focus on what's important, not the APIs changing under you.
 * [WebSphere Liberty](https://www.ibm.com/cloud/websphere-liberty): IBM WebSphere Liberty architecture shares the same code base as the open sourced Open Liberty server runtime, which provides additional benefits such as low-cost experimentation, customization and seamless migration from open source to production.
 * [Azure Red Hat OpenShift](https://azure.microsoft.com/services/openshift/): Azure Red Hat OpenShift provides flexible, self-service deployment of fully managed OpenShift clusters.
 Maintain regulatory compliance and focus on your application development, while your master, infrastructure, and application nodes are patched, updated, and monitored by both Microsoft and Red Hat.